Year of entry 20242023 course information

 From genes to behaviour and evolution to ecology, studying Biology at Leeds will provide you with a holistic understanding of the whole topic.
 Personalise your degree to match your needs as you progress; will you choose to pursue human biology, conservation, immunology, genetic engineering or any one of the other study areas the University of Leeds has to offer?

 Biology has vital applications in current key global challenges.
 An ever-growing world population jeopardises the environment whilst pressures on resources threaten endangered species and agricultural production.
 With your degree, you will be at the forefront of providing sustainable solutions.

 Be part of the revolution in genomics, gene modification and biotechnology currently transforming the world.
 Equipped with the skills and knowledge of the fundamental biological processes, understand and drive forward science-based solutions to some of the world’s biggest issues.

-- Field course options include trips to Scotland, Spain, South Africa and Kenya.
-Develop practical field-based skills in a wide range of habitats.
+- Field course options include trips to Scotland, Spain and South Africa, developing practical field-based skills in a wide range of habitats.

 - Access to visit and conduct research at the University’s state-of-the-art National Pig Centre.

 - Collaborate on your final year research project with an expert in the field.
-For example, you could work with Dr Maria Beger on her project 'How can we manage coral reefs threatened by climate change, understand how bees cooperate as social animals, or develop new ways to reduce the impact of invasive species on local ecosystems.
+For example, you could study marine biology to better manage coral reefs threatened by climate change, understand how bees cooperate as social animals, or develop new ways to reduce the impact of invasive species on local ecosystems.

 - Build practical experience undertaking modules including practical genetics, parasitology and field course options.